Island Peak Climbing

 Day 06: Namche Bazaar – Dhole (4200m)

-On the way to Dhole, witness beautiful forests of rhododendron as you walk through somewhat steep trails.
-Cross the longest Mani walls as you continue on the trail of stone steps.
+On the way to Dhole, witness beautiful rhododendron forests as you walk through steep trails.
+Cross the longest Mani walls as you continue on the path of stone steps.
 You will be accompanied by the incredible view of the Khumbu peaks as you pass through the villages of Mong and Phortse Thanga to arrive in Dhole.
 Overnight at a hotel.

 Day 07: Dhole – Machhermo (4470m)

-Ascend alongside Dudh Koshi River through the villages of Lhabarma and Luza to arrive at Machhermo.
+Ascend alongside the Dudh Koshi River through the villages of Lhabarma and Luza to arrive at Machhermo.
 Along the way, you will have a panoramic view of the peaks of Thamserku (6623m), Kangtega (6782), Cho Oyu (8188), and Taboche (6367m).
-Passing through a steep trail and ascending for about 5 hours, lead you to Machhermo.
-Pastures can be seen and bushes of junipers will be refreshing your trek to Machhermo.
+Passing through a steep trail and ascending for about 5 hours lead you to Machhermo.
+Pastures can be seen, and bushes of junipers will refresh your trek to Machhermo.
 Overnight at a guest house.